Theory of polar domains in moir\'e heterostructures: Discussion and Conclusions

 \section{Discussion and Conclusions}

-MPDs were found in all bilayers considered in this study.
-They are determined by the local stacking arrangements, and thus should be considered a fundamental property of \textit{all} moir\'e heterostructures.
-Homo-bilayers exhibit MPDs which average to zero due to the local inversion symmetry of the AA and SP stacking regions.
-The hetero-bilayers exhibit MPDs which do not average to zero because the inversion symmetry is broken everywhere.
-In general, the magnitude and shape of the MPDs appears to be dominated by the chalcogens and is not strongly influenced by the transition metals.
+MPDs were found in all bilayers considered in this study, excluding 2H-stacked homo-bilayers, which have an out-of-plane inversion symmetry.
+The 3R-stacked Homo-bilayers considered exhibit MPDs which are odd and average to zero over the supercell.
+The MPDs in the hetero-bilayers are neither even nor odd, and do not average to zero over the supercell.
+For the TMDs, the magnitude and shape of the MPDs appears to be dominated by the chalcogens and is not strongly influenced by the transition metals.
 While the total polarization of the homo-bilayers (3R stacking) exhibits a nonlinear response to an applied field, the total polarization of the hetero-bilayers exhibits a negligible response in nearly all cases.
-The weak response to the field in the hetero-bilayers with different chalcogens is understandable: in the 3R-stacked homo-bilayers there is a $\Cs$ rotation symmetry at zero field.
+The weak response to the field in the hetero-bilayers with different chalcogens is understandable: in the 3R-stacked homo-bilayers there is a $\Cs$ rotation symmetry of the stacking energy at zero field.
 Any finite electric field breaks this symmetry, leading to the uneven relaxation of the AB and BA domains.
 In the hetero-bilayers however, this symmetry is already broken by having two different monolayers, and thus there is already a difference in energy between the AB and BA domains.
 Applying a field does not lead to much additional splitting, and lattice relaxation is not significantly altered.
 All MPDs are sensitive to the moir\'e period, however.

 While the behavior of the MPDs at angles which are small deviations from 2H and 3R stackings has been illustrated, the general behavior at all angles is far from clear.
 Although the configuration space mapping is valid for arbitrary twist angles, in principle we can only measure MPDs by performing a Taylor expansion of Eq.~\eqref{eq:slide_map} about a commensurate reference structure and parameterize systems at twist angles which are small deviations from the reference structure by sliding one layer over the other in first-principles calculations.
-It is not clear if MPDs can be measured at arbitrary twist angles; this would require the measurement of the local polarization in a moir\'e superlattice without relying on the configuration space mapping, which, even if possible, would be extremely computationally expensive.
+It is not clear whether the parameterizations done using the commensurate reference structures would accurately describe the local polarization in bilayers which are at very large twist angles.
+This would need to be verified using computationally expensive first-principles calculations in real space.